Purple living room ideas – 11 ways to use this on-trend color

 Purple living room ideas

 When it comes to living room color schemes there are myriad looks to create.
-Whether you’re looking for a head-turning space to entertain guests, or a cozy country retreat, purple offers huge scope within interior design with all sorts of living room paint ideas, fabrics, wallpapers, furniture and accessories available.
+Whether you’re looking for a head-turning space to entertain guests, or a cozy country retreat, decorating with purple offers huge scope within interior design with all sorts of living room paint ideas, fabrics, wallpapers, furniture and accessories available.

 To create a lasting impression, try decorating in bold shades of ultra-violet and amethyst, or, for a cozy, relaxing space consider purples with warm undertones that will bring a cocooning, comforting mood.
 Alternatively, to bring a subtle hint of color to fresh, neutral schemes try adding in soft lilac accessories.